 Does all dust contain dust mites?

 Dust accumulates throughout the home.
-It can contain a variety of substances including dust mites that trigger the symptoms of asthma or an allergic reaction among highly sensitive individuals upon exposure or inhalation.
+It can contain a variety of substances including dust mites and their excretions that trigger the symptoms of asthma or an allergic reaction among highly sensitive individuals upon exposure or inhalation.

 As allergens, dust mites are the usual culprits along with pollen, animal dander, and other microorganisms.